zdonato/ws-solace/benchmarks.md

 ####Speed
-For the times from Solace to the node server, both mean and deviation increased with the interval.
-There is also a sharp increase of the maximum value.
-The times from the node server to the UI also has an increase in mean and deviation, but it is not as steep, ony less than .01 ms. Futhermore their maximimum values stay consistent throught the intervals and do not exceed 6ms.
-Please look at Table 2 and Table 3 for more details.
+For the times from Solace to the NodeJS server, both mean and deviation sharply increased with the interval.
+For example, between 10ms and 15ms, the standard deviation increased 633%, from 3.8502ms to 24.3904ms.
+The standard deviation increased from 12% of the mean to 70% of the mean between the 10ms and 15ms intervals respectively.

+The times from the NodeJS server to the UI has a slight increase in mean and deviation, less than .1ms, with a mean of 0.944ms at 10ms and a mean of 1.036ms at 25ms.
+Furthermore, the maximimum values stayed consistent throughout the intervals and do not exceed 6ms.

-#####[Table 2] Statistics for time between Solace and node proxy server (n = 1000 messages, averaged over 20 trials each)
+#####[Table 2] Statistics for time between Solace and node proxy server (over 20 trials)

 | Interval (ms) | min (ms) | max (ms) | mode (ms) | median (ms) | mean (ms) | stdev (ms) |
 | ------------: | -------: | -------: | --------: | ----------: | --------: | ---------: |